Doctor insights on:

 Had a dysplastic mole removed yrs ago and pathology did not indicate if margins were clear...
 Would the mole have grown back if margins weren't clear?

 If a mole was removed & was normal but reoccurs years later.
 Is it logical that it would show as dysplastic if it wasn't completely removed 1st time?

 Most likely no: Depending on how deep the mold removal was and how deep the pigmented cells were, the mole can come back, but if the original biopsy showed benign, then most likely you do not have to worry abou it, but see a dermatologist to be on the safe side. ...Read more

 Had mole removed - came back dysplastic but no mention if margins clear.
-Visually clear so Dr. did not take any further biopsy/margins.
+Visually clear so Dr. Did not take any further biopsy/margins.
 Should they?

-Not necessarily: but it should be easy for the pathologist to examine the margins and determine whether the lesion was completely removed. ...Read more
+Not necessarily: But it should be easy for the pathologist to examine the margins and determine whether the lesion was completely removed. ...Read more

 Mole removed.
 Over time it slowly grew back.
 Removed again and now shows dysplastic?
 Can original removal cause a false positive an subsequent biopsy?

 False positive: Although previous surgery and/or trauma to an area can create difficult-to-interpret pathologic changes, that does not mean that dysplasia is not present.
 If a mole is dysplastic on pathology, then additional excision is required (assuming the biopsy had a close margin).
 Return to your dermatologist for a full discussion about this. ...Read more